Checkmk/checkmk/CONTRIBUTING.md

 set -euo pipefail
 ```

-This is well meaning, but flawed advice.
+This is well-meaning, but flawed advice.
 Firstly, it's not portable, so it's disqualified by default for our purposes.
 Secondly, it comes with its own flaws.
 Some of these options have reasonable uses, but it's dangerous to think that this one-line incantation is somehow perfect.